Landgate/Medjil/README.md

 ### License
-Copyright 2020-2023 West Australian Land Information Authority
+Copyright 2020-2023 Western Australian Land Information Authority

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at